strongdan/blog/_drafts/2017-12-01-Basic-BASH.md

 Delete a directory and its contents `rmdir -rf directory_name`

 ### Working with Files
-Touch a file to create it or update modified datetime `touch file.txt`

 Read a file with less `less file.txt` or cat `cat file.txt`